Syllabus ~ College-Level, World Literature Honors Course ~ 2020-21 ~ Dr. Lorenz

 Accredited by St. Francis College

-- Several longer works that students may be required to purchase or borrow from a library in hard copy form.
+- Several longer works that students may be required to purchase or borrow from a library.

 Students are required to bring the following materials to class every day: